Postcards From The Isle of Overwhelm

 I asked Rachel, but what about stress that comes from being busy with the things you like?
 Good stress, referred to as ‘Eustress’ (pronounced You Stress) is defined by Miriam Webster as “a positive form of stress having a beneficial effect on health, motivation, performance and emotional well-being.”

-“Stress is stress.
+Rachel said, “…If you wake up on a Saturday and have to be in two different places for kids activities and have a board project that’s on a deadline, your body reacts to that.
+Even stress caused by commitments you enjoy raises adrenaline and cortisol in your body.”
+She went onto explain, “Stress is stress.
 It’s a reaction in the adrenal system.
 The body reacts to everything like it’s an emergency and can no longer discern what’s desirable or undesirable.”
 She added, “Stress associated with fear or danger is different in some ways, but even the stress of running around from activity to activity is revving up your body.”
-There’s a negative impact when you never power down.
+There’s a negative impact when you can never power down.

 Not surprisingly, scheduling children’s and family activities are third and fourth place for top contributors to the mental load.